dirkwhoffmann/vAmigaTS/Agnus/BPLMOD/bplmod1/README.md

 ## Objective

-This test modifies BPLMOD1 and BPLMOD2
+This test modifies BPLMOD1 and BPLMOD2.
+Bitplane depth is set to 1.

 ### Color section 1